thatcherfreeman/utility-dctls/README.md

 **Mid Gray**: Specifies the middle gray code value.

 **Ungroup RGB**: If unchecked, only applies the Neutral Gamma, otherwise applies both Neutral gamma and the Color Gamma, multiplying together those two powers.

 ---

+### Saturation Curve DCTL

+Simple Gamma/Gain saturation curve, where you can choose what sort of norm is preserved.
+Supports a variety, generally if you're preserving Min, then adding saturation makes colors brighter and reducing saturation makes them darker.
+If you're preserving Max, then adding saturation makes colors darker and reducing saturation makes them brighter.

+#### DCTL Parameters

+**Sat Gamma/Gain**: Adjusts gamma and gain of Sat V Sat curve

+**Sat Gamma Pivot**: Controls pivot point for the gamam adjustment

+**Draw Curve**: Plots the sat v sat curve, with indicators for 1.0 saturation and for the gamma pivot point.

+**Preserve Norm**: Choose the function of R,G,B that's preserved from before/after this saturation operation.

+---